sourcemeta/awesome-jsonschema/README.md

 - (2020) [Type Safety with JSON Subschema](https://arxiv.org/abs/1911.12651) - Deciding whether one schema is a subschema of another is non-trivial because of the richness of the JSON Schema specification language.
 Given a pair of schemas, our approach first canonicalizes and simplifies both schemas, then decides the subschema question on the canonical forms, dispatching simpler subschema queries to type-specific checkers
 - (2019) [What Are Real JSON Schemas Like?](https://link.springer.com/chapter/10.1007/978-3-030-34146-6_9) - A first empirical analysis of a curated collection of real-world JSON Schemas.
 Knowing what real JSON Schemas are like (to borrow from a title of a related study on DTDs) helps practitioners and researchers in making realistic assumptions when building tools for JSON Schema processing

-## Tools
+## Libraries

-*A collection of open-source tools to work with JSON Schema official and third-party vocabularies.
+*A collection of open-source libraries to work with JSON Schema official and third-party vocabularies.
 Did we miss any?
 Did you build a JSON Schema tool?
 [Let us
 know!](https://github.com/jviotti/awesome-jsonschema/issues/new?assignees=&labels=awesome-link&template=link.md&title=)*